mnelson4/printmyblog/readme.txt

 1. Under the "Print My Blog" menu item, click "Settings."
 1. Beside "Show print buttons on:", check "Posts" and/or "Pages"
 1. Click "Save Settings"

+Also [see this FAQ](https://wordpress.org/plugins/print-my-blog/#how%20do%20i%20show%20the%20print%20buttons%20on%20posts%20or%20pages%3F) for more options to show the print buttons using shortcodes and postmeta.

 **To Print with Pro Print**